SanderSpies/WorldState.js/README.md

 - Object pools (not ready yet)
 - Diff/merge support (not ready yet)
 - Closure Compiler Advanced Mode compatible (not ready yet)
+- ReactWorldStateMixin to make implementing WorldState.js with React easy (not ready yet)

 Added features by generated wrappers:
 - Easy to use